Fidel Castro: 10 Amazing Facts About Cuba's Cigar-Loving Communist

 On July 26, 1953 he and over 150 revolutionaries attacked a military fort just outside the city of Santiago.
 He hoped to take weapons from the armory and ignite an uprising with the poor sugar cane cutters in the area joining his rag-tag army.
 But the resistance was much more fierce than anticipated and the attackers soon suffered six fatalities and 15 wounded.
 Castro ordered a retreat and fled into the vast Sierra Maestra mountain range where he and nineteen survivors would hide out.
 Over time, the scattered rebels were tracked down and dozens were executed without a trial.
 Castro was lucky, and sent to a prison near Santiago where he was put on trial in the city's Palace of Justice and given a 15-year prison sentence.

 On May 15, 1955, he was given an early release.
 That time behind prison bars gave him the opportunity to refocus, readjust and learn from the mistakes his first overthrow attempt had made.
-He quietly left Cuba and settled in Mexico for a year with his brother Raul, and trusted comrade Che Guevarro where they regrouped and reorganized their movement.
+By now he was calling their new group the "26th of July Movement."
+Fidel and Raul quietly left Cuba for Mexico City where Castro's brother Raul introduced him to a like-minded Argentine named Che Guevara.
+Che Guevara and Fidel Castrol quickly became close friends and the Argentine revolutionary was happy to join the 26th of July Movement.

 8. Fidel Castro and Nikita Khrushchev-New Best Friends